Suitable for all ages of walking children/adults (see below)

 You can also walk along the paths on the ground for free!
 This is a great place to come to escape the sun on a very hot day as the forest provides a great shelter.
 There’s a 3.6km ‘Mokopuna Loop walk’ which is completely flat and should be fine for a robust buggy.
 It’s not that well sign posted, so ask for a map at the I-Site before you go.
 Biking is another option for ground level exploration of the forest.
 Again check with the I-Site for routes that might suit your family.

-As of summer 2016/17, night walks are available for the treetop walk as a permanent feature.
+Night walks are available for the treetop walk as a permanent, year round feature.
 The trees are lit up with huge, designer lamp shades and different coloured lights over the course of the walk.
-It’s really stunning and something your kids should enjoy if they’re allowed to stay up late enough to fully appreciate it!
-That said, the lights are turned on at 6.30pm and it’s fairly quiet until about 8.30pm, so if you go when it’s dusk rather than fully dark, you can enjoy the peace and quiet of the forest as well as the lights!
+It’s really stunning and something your kids should enjoy.
+The lights are turned on at dusk so times vary according to the season.
+If you go for dusk rather than fully dark, you can enjoy the peace and quiet of the forest and still appreciate the full darkness by the time you leave.

 Related tagsBay of Plenty, Outside, Rotorua